Orthopedic Fitness Insight

 Lever belts win on tension consistency, transition speed, and long-term injury prevention.
 Prong belts win on adjustability and accessibility for lifters who are still dialing in their setup.

-If you train seriously, maintain stable body composition, and want every heavy set backed by the same mechanical support - the lever is the right choice.
+If you train seriously, maintain stable body composition, and want every heavy set backed by the same mechanical support: the lever is the right choice.
 Not because it looks more professional.
 Because consistent IAP is measurable, clinically meaningful, and something you cannot reliably replicate manually on every session for every training year.

 Your spine doesn't get a day off from load.
 Your belt shouldn't get a day off from doing its job.